allanpaiz/player_rating/README.md

 # player_rating

+## This is a work in progress project, currently on hold.

 Overall goal : Create a way to rate players of any given sport.
 Make a rating system used to attempt to predict wins, losses, and player performance.